daredloco/live-controls/README.md

 - Subscription System where users can subscribe to different subscriptions at once
 - Config variables
 - SubscriptionsHandler class to add/remove subscriptions from users, to check if subscription is valid and to check if user has a certain (valid) subscription
+- Subscriptions inside Admin Interface
+- Create/Edit/Delete Subscriptions in Admin Interface

 ### Todo
-- Add subscriptions to admin interface
-- Add create and edit function for subscriptions
 - Add permissions to subscriptions
 - Add Middleware if user has subscription